A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

 \subsubsection{Discrete-Continuous Distribution}

 Prediction tasks generally fall into one of two categories: regression tasks predict a continuous quantity, while classification tasks are concerned with assigning a class label.
-MAIAC's atmospheric correction and cloud classification algorithms generate surface reflectance, a continuous variable ranging between 0 and 1, and binary cloud classification.
+MAIAC's atmospheric correction and cloud classification algorithms generate surface reflectance, a continuous variable ranging between 0 and 1, as well as binary cloud classification.
 We learn a discrete-continuous model to perform both regression and classification tasks in one probabilistic model \cite{vandal2018quantifying}.
-To this end, the model is conditioned to predict the probability of a pixel being clear sky.
-For the Bayesian network $f^\mathbf{W}(X)$ described in Section \ref{section:BDL}, the mean, variance, and probability are sampled as follows:
+To this end, the model is conditioned to predict the probability $\hat{p}$ of a pixel being clear sky.
+For the Bayesian network $f^\mathbf{W}(X)$ described in Section \ref{section:BDL}, the mean, variance and probability are sampled as follows:

 This conditioning results in a two-part loss function with the first term capturing cross-entropy of predicted and cloud label and cloud prediction, and the second term capturing conditional regression loss at clear sky pixels.
 Here, the $y$ is the binary indicator of whether the classification is correct and $D$ is the number of pixels with pixel index $i$.
+The loss function in Equation 2 is modified as follows to incorporate classification loss: